Configuration – ESMValTool Tutorial

 Objectives

-The default configuration file will be downloaded to the directory specified with the --path variable.
-For instance, you can provide the path to your working directory as the target_dir.
-If this option is not used, the file will be saved to the default location: ~/.esmvaltool/config-user.yml, where ~ is the path to your home directory.
-Note that files and directories starting with a period are “hidden”, to see the .esmvaltool directory in the terminal use ls -la ~.
-Note that if a configuration file by that name already exists in the default location, the get_config_user command will not update the file as ESMValTool will not overwrite the file.
-You will have to move the file first if you want an updated copy of the user configuration file.
+The default configuration file will be downloaded to the default location: ~/.config/esmvaltool/config-user.yml, where ~ is the path to your home directory.
+Note that files and directories starting with a period are “hidden”, to see the .config directory in the terminal use ls -la ~.
+Note, if a configuration file by that name already exists in the default location, the config copy command will not update the file as ESMValTool will not overwrite the file.
+You will have to move the file first if you want an updated copy of the default user configuration file.

 We run a text editor called nano to have a look inside the configuration file and then modify it if needed: